headwirecom/peregrine-cms/docs/public/hatch/index.md

 Beside the **jcr:content** node definition (.content.xml) the files are driven by the **percli hatch** process that generates these files based on the corresponding node in the **fragments** folder.

+For more information about the inner workings of hatch have a look at the [Percli Hatch Internals](internals.md).

 ## Fragments

 The definition for the Themeclean-Flex components are placed in the **fragments** folder in the root of the project.